CappuccinoCake/CappuccinoCake/README.md

 ### Hey guys 👋

 I am CappuccinoCake and am here for just a while, but until today with all private repos with some small projects for private use.
-In my code I mostly use <b>html, php, javascript, perl, bash<b>.
+In my code I mostly use <b>html, php, javascript, perl, bash</b>.
 This are the languages that I am able to write.

 I am planning to do some projects also as public available repos.